traitlab/lefolab-utils/globus/lefocalcul/README.md

 ## Troubleshooting

+1. **Virtual Environment Issues**:
+   - Make sure the virtual environment is activated: `source globus-env/bin/activate`
+   - Verify Python path: `which python` should show the venv path
+   - If packages are missing, reinstall: `pip install -r requirements.txt`

+2. **Globus CLI Installation Issues**:
+   - If `sudo pip install globus-cli` fails, try: `python3 -m pip install --user globus-cli`
+   - Add user bin to PATH: `export PATH="$HOME/.local/bin:$PATH"`
+   - Verify installation: `globus version`

-1. **Authentication errors**:
+3. **Authentication errors**:
    - Make sure you've registered your app in [Globus Auth Developer Console](https://auth.globus.org/v2/web/developers)
    - Verify your `GLOBUS_CLIENT_ID` is correct in the `.env` file
    - If authorization code fails, get a fresh one from the browser
+   - Test CLI login: `globus login` and `globus whoami`

+4. **Endpoint errors**:
-2. **Endpoint errors**: Verify your endpoint IDs are correct and accessible
+   - Verify your endpoint IDs are correct and accessible
+   - Test with CLI: `globus endpoint search --filter-scope=recently-used`

-3. **File not found**: Check that `SRC_ROOT` path exists and contains the expected directory structure
+5. **File not found**: Check that `SRC_ROOT` path exists and contains the expected directory structure

-4. **Permission errors**: Ensure you have read access to source files and write access to destination
+6. **Permission errors**: Ensure you have read access to source files and write access to destination

-5. **OAuth flow issues**: Make sure your app is configured with the correct redirect URI: `https://auth.globus.org/v2/web/auth-code`
+7. **OAuth flow issues**: Make sure your app is configured with the correct redirect URI: `https://auth.globus.org/v2/web/auth-code`

 ## References